DDMAL/e2e-omr-documentation/overview/classification.md

 * **Class Names** - The class and subclass names used during classification.
 * **Classified Glyphs** - The glyphs classified as part of the job.

-# (Non-Interactive) Classifier
+# Non-Interactive Classifier

-The Classifier job is based on the non-interactive Gamera classifier.
+The Non-Interactive Classifier job is based on the non-interactive Gamera classifier.
 Instead of iteratively classifying glyphs and generating training data like the Interactive Classifier, this job requires training data as an input and then classifies a provided set of connected components *without* user input.

-## Classifier Ports
+## Non-Interactive Classifier Ports

 ### Input Ports